cyrusdiego/VR-Bento-Arm/brachIOPlexus_Log.md

 ### Hand Open / Close
 - The actual Bento Arm has a constraint where they both have to be on / both have to be off
 - This constraint has **not** been implemented

+# June 28,2019

+- Created new unity Tab
+- Holds reset and arm shell toggle

+- Also displays name of active scene

+- **Note** brachioplexus MUST connect first then Unity can be turned on